Recently, a friend without kids suggested I should remove my kid’s iPad.

-Recently, a Facebook friend posted a HuffPost article prohibiting screentime for kids until age 12.
+More specifically, he posted a HuffPo article suggesting the prohibition screentime for kids until age 12.
 Alongside, the friend wrote, “While I’m not a father, it breaks my heart to see children in restaurants staring mindlessly at screens.
 I was raised to paint and draw and entertain myself with puppet shows.
 If I’m ever a dad, I’ll never let my kid play with an iPad.”

 Thank goodness several other parents lashed out before I needed to.

 I think screen time limits of 30 minutes are a good idea.
-But does my kid sometimes spend 60 minutes watching homemade youtube videos of THOMAS THE TRAIN?
+But does my kid sometimes spend 60 minutes watching homemade YouTube videos of children opening Thomas the Train toys?
 Absolutely.

 Do I think I’ve derailed his future imagination?